justagist/panda_simulator/README.md

 ### Docker Build (experimental!)

-Note: *There are issues with Kinetic build of docker image.*

 **Requires [nvidia-docker](https://github.com/nvidia/nvidia-docker/wiki/Installation-(version-2.0))**

+NOTE: This image is larger than the melodic version (~6 GB).
+This is because it uses [cudagl](https://hub.docker.com/r/nvidia/cudagl) image as base to facilitate rendering (without this, opengl does not seem to work for kinetic docker image, and rviz and gazebo fails to load).

-To build the docker image of the package, run `docker build docker/ -t ps:kinetic`.
+- To build the docker image of the package, run `docker build docker/ -t ps_kinetic:v1.0.0`, or pull built image from github (`docker pull docker.pkg.github.com/justagist/panda_simulator/ps_kinetic:v1.0.0`).
+Note: Even when using the docker image, this repository has to be cloned on to the host machine.

-To run the built image interactively, use the script `run_docker.sh`.
+- To run the built image interactively, run the script `./run_docker.sh` from the cloned repository.
 The container starts in a catkin workspace (directory location in host machine: `$HOME/.panda_sim_kinetic_ws`).
+The host's home directory is also mounted in the container for access to `.ros/` and for making the catkin workspace writable.
+- When running for the first time, the catkin workspace has to be built (`cd src/panda_simulator && ./build_ws.sh`).
+- If everything was successfully built in the previous step, you should be able to run the simulator (see [Usage](#usage) section below).

-When running for the first time, the catkin workspace has to be built (`cd src/panda_simulator && ./build_ws.sh`).
-Any edits made to this directory in the host machine will be reflected in the docker container (and vice-versa).
-If everything was successfully built in the previous step, you should be able to run the simulator (see [Usage](#usage) section below).
-This also allows for running ROS nodes and scripts without having any ROS installation on the host machine.
+Any edits made to the host directory will be reflected in the docker container (and vice-versa).
+You can also run and build other ROS nodes and packages without having any ROS installation on the host machine.

 ### Usage